SharePoint/sp-dev-docs/docs/spfx/viva/features/focus-feature/FocusFeatureDocumentation.md

 ## Focus Feature

-Just like the way that developers can set a template and data via get data() and get template(), users will be able to hook into a new getter method that will allow them the flexibility to pass in an initial focus element on each render.
-If there is no implementation provided on the developers end, then a focus on the first tab-able element will be set.
+Just like the way that developers can set a template and data via `get data()` and `get template()`, users will be able to hook into a new getter method that will allow them the flexibility to pass in an initial focus element on each render.
+If implementation isn't provided by developer, then a focus on the first tab-able element will be set.

 ```typescript
 /**